Policies and Procedures

 - Interments are discouraged on Sundays and National or locally observed Holidays.

 - Interments and interment services shall be made according to the laws of the State of Nebraska, Douglas County, the State Board of Health, and in the presence of a Licensed Mortician.

-- The interment of two bodies in one grave will not be allowed, except in the case of mother and infant, or two infants buried where sufficient grave space is available, or an infant's casket or cremation urn placed at the foot of the grave of one of his parents or relatives.
-However, two graves may be stacked on top of one another when both are properly vaulted.
+- The interment of two bodies in one grave will not be allowed, except in the case of two infants buried where sufficient grave space is available, or an infant's casket or cremation urn placed at the foot of the grave of one of his parents or relatives.
 No interment of any body other than that of a human being will be permitted.

 - The lot owner or funeral director shall designate the location of the graves on the lot to a member of the Association.
 Any change of location made after the opening of the grave has begun shall be at the expense of the lot owner.
 When definite information for locating a grave is not available in ample time for grave preparation to meet the time requested for interment, the Association will exercise its best judgment in establishing the location in order that the requested time for interment may be met.
 The Association assumes no responsibility for any error in such location.

 - Vaults are required for all burials.
-Vaults shall be constructed of nondeteriorating material only.
+Vaults shall be constructed of non-deteriorating material.
 No steel or fiberglass vault shall be allowed except for infants less than one year of age at death.